Toggle: English / Spanish

 There is no special preparation.
 Lead apron may be placed to cover the body.
 Tell the dentist if you might be pregnant.

 The x-ray itself causes no discomfort.
 Biting on the piece of film makes some people gag.
 Slow, deep breathing through the nose usually relieves this feeling.

 Why the Test is Performed

 Dental x-rays help diagnose disease and injury of the teeth and gums.

 The x-rays show a normal number, structure, and position of the teeth and jaw bones.
 There are no cavities or other problems.

 Dental x-rays may be used to identify the following:

 There is very low radiation exposure.
 However, no one should receive more radiation than necessary.
 A lead apron can be used to cover the body and reduce radiation exposure.
 Pregnant women should not have x-rays taken unless absolutely necessary.

-Dental x-rays can reveal dental cavities (tooth decay) before they are visible even to the dentist.
-Many dentists will take yearly bitewings to catch the early development of cavities.
+Dental x-rays can reveal dental cavities (tooth decay) before they are visible, even to the dentist.
+Many dentists will take yearly bitewings for the early development of cavities.